moxuse/ofxGeoJSON/README.md

 ofxGeoJSON
 ---

-ofxGeoJSON is an addon for openframeworks to load and draw GeoJSON format files.
+ofxGeoJSON is an addon for openFrameworks to load and draw GeoJSON format files.

 ![screen-shot jpg](./geojson_screen_shot.jpg)